Categories

 Falcon Heavy draws upon the proven heritage and reliability of Falcon 9.
 Its first stage is composed of three Falcon 9 nine-engine cores whose 27 Merlin engines together generate more than 5 million pounds of thrust at liftoff, equal to approximately eighteen 747 aircraft.
 Only the Saturn V moon rocket, last flown in 1973, delivered more payload to orbit.
 Falcon Heavy was designed from the outset to carry humans into space and restores the possibility of flying missions with the crew to the Moon or Mars.

 On December 20, 2017, SpaceX founder Elon Musk has released the first pictures of the company’s Falcon Heavy booster on Twitter.
 The photos show the powerful rocket in its hangar at the Kennedy Space Center, where it is getting prepared for its long-awaited maiden flight in January 2018.
 Musk also tweeted that the first payload will be his “…midnight cherry Tesla Roadster playing Space Oddity.
 The destination is Mars orbit.
 Will be in deep space for a billion years or so if it doesn’t blow up on the ascent.”
-The rocket will boost the electric car past the orbit of Mars on a trajectory around Sun, Musk said.
+The rocket will boost the electric car past the orbit of Mars on a trajectory around the Sun, Musk said.

 SpaceX Falcon Heavy first photos